 For customers preferring to pay with cash: We provide motion activated hand sanitizers on both side of the counter; one for the crew member or ticket agent and one for the guest.

 Face Masks and Personal Protection Equipment: As for our employees, you will see them wearing face masks at all times, whenever near any other person (some of the over 10,000 masks we’ve got for our crew are pretty snazzy, and you might have face covering envy).

 For our guests, we are following the guidance of the Governor of Massachusetts and the CDC, which we are sharing with you below.

 We anticipate, and have all read about, this sometimes being a sore topic in our communities, so, let’s give this a particularly good look:

 From the State: Governor Baker has issued an Order effective Saturday, May 29h, requiring face masks or cloth face coverings only on public transportation such as busses, trains, planes, and FERRIES.
 Exceptions include children under the age of 2 and those unable to wear a mask or face covering due to a medical condition.

 Bay State Cruises has adopted these rules and standards from the State and CDC, and, we want to make sure all our passengers are aware of these standards prior to sailing with us.

-In general, Friends, it’s going to be a weird summer, but Bay State Cruises will be working hard to make things as nice as possible for everyone.
+In general, Friends, it’s going to be another awkward start to the season, but Bay State Cruises will be working hard to make things as nice as possible for everyone.
 Let’s enjoy being out on the water as best we can.
 There’s a lot to be thankful for and, being able to get out onto the ocean, is pretty high up there on the list.
 Thank you for sailing with us.